devonartis/aws-ml-detection-workshop/docs/index.md

 **2.4.1 (BONUS) IP Insights algorithm tutorial**

 If you would like to experiment with the IP Insights algorithm using a much larger dataset, you can choose the **SageMaker Examples** tab in Jupyter to see a list of all the Amazon SageMaker examples.
 Expand the **Introduction to Amazon Algorithms** section, look for a notebook called **ipinsights-tutorial.ipynb**, then click its **Use** button and **Create copy** in the dialog to create a copy of it, then work through it step by step.

+##  How can I reuse the artifacts in this lab?

+All of the code and artifacts used in this lab - including these instructions, but not including the Jam Platform - are available in a public GitHub [repository](https://github.com/aws-samples/aws-ml-detection-workshop/).
+There you will find the following files:

+- aws_lambda/
+    - cloudtrail_ingest.zip - Lambda zip bundle for workshop CloudTrail log ingest
+    - guardduty_ingest.zip - Lambda zip bundle for workshop GuardDuty finding ingest
+- templates/
+    - cloudformation.yaml - The CloudFormation template to deploy the stack of resources for the workshop
+- mlsec-participant-policy.json - The IAM policy specifying the permissions needed for the lab user
+- workshop-ipinsights.ipynb - Jupyter notebook for the workshop to load into SageMaker